 It’s always wise to have emergency cash available in a bank account.
 If you want to reduce your debts, that’s a great idea.
 Just decide how much (if any) to keep in savings for any surprises.
-Doing so can potentially help you avoid taking on debt when something happens.
+An emergency fund can potentially help you avoid taking on debt when something happens.

-If you have plenty of cash available and no debt, you may want to use different types of investments for longer-term goals (like retirement).
+If you have plenty of cash available and no debt, you may want to consider different types of investments for longer-term goals (like retirement).
 CDs are safe, and that may be exactly what you need.
 But if you have a long time horizon and the ability to take more risk, a diversified portfolio could be appropriate.
 Ask a financial planner for advice on how to save for your goals.